nolan71/Rainmeter-MEM_Flow/README.md

 The line graph can dynamically change colors based on user-defined thresholds, making monitoring performance at a glance easy.
 These thresholds are fully customizable:

-**Usage Line Graph**: By default, the line turns red if CPU usage exceeds 80%.
+**Usage Line Graph**: By default, the line turns red if RAM usage exceeds 80%.

 ![image](https://github.com/user-attachments/assets/62437d08-66fd-4cb6-80af-809b6fae4005)